 History: Aurora haskap was developed at the University of Saskatchewan.
 After a decade of breeding and trials, it was released in 2012.
 It was originally selected as a pollinator for Borealis haskap but its superior flavour and greater productivity compared to other varieties quickly made it more popular.

 Why We Grow It: A sweetly flavoured favourite!
 Aurora tastes like a cross between a raspberry and a blueberry, with a satisfying chewy texture.
 The deep blue fruit are 3 cm long and juicy.
 Allow to sit out a few days after picking for optimally sweet fruit.

 Canadian Hardiness Zone: 2

-Growth Habits and Disease Resistance: Moderately vigorous with a round and upright growth pattern, produces good crops.
+Growth Habits and Disease Resistance: Shrub goes up to 2m tall, moderately vigorous with a round and upright growth pattern, produces good crops.
 Generally disease resistant.